SEG3102F24/lab5-superd0nna/README.md

 Steps:
 1. clone the repo (master branch)
+2. cd to the lab5-superdonna folder
-2. npm install
+3. npm install
-3. npm run build
+4. npm run build
-4. ng serve
+5. ng serve
-5. navigate to the local host address
+6. navigate to the local host address

 Note: I have invited each TA as a member to the firebase using the emails in the syllabus to grant access. https://console.firebase.google.com/u/0/project/lab5-8297b/firestore/databases/-default-/data/~2Femployees~2FH67NyT8D32iZYEeWT2wv